stain/s11.no/content/2021/phd/community-roadmap-scientific-workflows/index.md

 ***M12.***
 Document remote authentication requirements from the workflow perspective and organize an event involving workflow system developers, end users, authentication technology providers, and facility operators.

+## Summary of technical roadmap milestones per research and development thrust

+Workflow patterns and benchmarks
+: Investigate automatic generation of patterns and configurable benchmarks (e.g., to enable weak and strong scaling experiments).
+: Establish or leverage a centralized repository to host and curate patterns and benchmarks.

+Interoperability of workflow
+: Develop real-world workflow benchmarks, use cases for interoperability, and common APIs that represent workflow library components.
+: Establish a workflow systems developer community.

+Interface with legacy and emerging HPC software and hardware stacks : Identify new workflow patterns (e.g., motivated by AI workflows), attain portability across heterogeneous hardware, and develop a registry of execution environment information.
+: Organize a community event involving workflow system developers, end users, authentication technology providers, and facility operators.

 ## Conclusion {#sec:conclusion}

 In this paper, we have documented and summarized the wealth of information acquired as a result of two virtual “Workflows Community Summits.”
 The goal of these summits was to identify the common and current challenges faced by the workflows community, and outline a vision for short- and long-term community activities to address these challenges.
 From this vision, we have defined a community roadmap consisting of 12 milestones, which proposes solutions and technical approaches for achieving that vision.
 This initial series of successful events reinforces the need for continued engagement among workflow researchers, developers, and users, as well as enlarging the scope of the community to also embrace key stakeholders (e.g., computing facility operators and funding agency representatives) for enabling the proposed vision and roadmap.